jvioladevelops/Neuroevolution-Gameroom/README.md

-# Neuroevolution Gameroom
+# Neuroevolution Visualizer

-Welcome to the NeuroEvolution Gameroom!
+Welcome to the NeuroEvolution Visualizer!
 I built it this project because of my interest in learning algorithms and artificial neural networks.
-I hope that you enjoy the Gameroom.
-A live version can be found here: <https://jvioladevelops.github.io/Neuroevolution-Gameroom/>
+I hope that you enjoy the Visualizer.
+A live version can be found here: <https://jvioladevelops.github.io/Neuroevolution-Visualizer/>
 #

 **Neuroevolution:** In simplest terms uses an evolutionary algorithm to optimize training performance of a neural network in order to solve a problem.